AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

-## When to use Drive and AODocs APIs
+## When to use Drive APIs vs. AODocs APIs

 ### Summary